splunk/public-o11y-docs/rum/sensitive-data-rum.rst

     * - :strong:`Scenario`
       - :strong:`Command`
     * - Drop or redact parts of an attribute value.
-Specify the name, or parse one or more attributes specified by their name and regex matched value.
+Specify the name, or parse one or more attributes specified by their name and use regular expressions to match the value.
       - ``onAttributesSerializing``

     * - Drop specific attributes across all spans or events.